Mr-Cool-in-Git/Mr-Cool-in-Git/README.md

-- 👋 Hi, I’m @Mr-Cool-in-Git
+- 👋 Hi, I’m Nikita.
 - 👀 I’m a PhD Student of ITMO University
-- 🌱 I’m currently working with ChatGPT
+- 🌱 I’m currently working with some GPT
 - 📫 How to reach me @mrCoolTg - telegram

 <!---